 ANNUALS AND PERENNIALS:

 Continue planting warm season annuals and perennials.
-Caladiums should be available soon and make a good combination with Impatiens in the shady landscape.
-Plant heat-loving perennials and hand-water for a few weeks until established.
-Remember, rain and/or irrigation do not do a good job establishing newly planted plants.
 Work compost into the beds before planting and apply fertilizer such as Ladybug 8-2-4 or MicroLife 6-2-4 after planting.
+Water the planting in well.

 Add large colorful pots of combination plantings to your landscape.
 Be sure to include tall, medium and trailing plants- also known as “the thriller, the filler and the spiller”!!!

 Check for insects such as Aphids, Caterpillars and Mealybugs regularly.
-Use Safer Insecticidal Soap, Spinosad Soap, Neem oil or Captain Jack’s Dead-bug Brew as organic options, or consult our staff for chemical options.
+Use Safer Insecticidal Soap, Organocide 3-in-1 Garden Spray, or Captain Jack’s Dead-bug Brew as organic options, or consult out staff for chemical options.

-Outdoor containers should have drainage holes and should not have saucers under them.
+Containers should have drainage holes and should not have saucers under them.
 It is difficult to water correctly if the pot does not drain freely.
 Be sure to leave at least a 2” space between the top of the soil and the top of the pot-then you have a “reservoir” to fill with water each time you water.
-If you see bubbles when you fill the reservoir, you are not done yet!
 Fill the reservoir several times each time you water.
+If you see bubbles, continue watering, as this indicates air pockets in dry soil.
 See our YouTube video on watering potted plants HERE.

-April means warming soil, and it’s finally time to plant the “heat-loving” vegetables like Okra, Sweet Potatoes and Southern Peas.
+April means warming soil, and the time to plant the “heat-loving” vegetables like Okra, Sweet Potatoes and Southern Peas.
+(Watch for our sweet-potato planting info sheet in this newsletter!)
 Continue planting squash and cucumber this month.
 Wait until the soil warms towards the end of the month to plant corn.
-Plant corn in several short rows instead of one long row, as corn is wind-pollinated, and you will have a better crop with short rows.
+Plant corn in several short rows instead of one long row, as corn is wind-pollinated, and will have a better crop with short rows.

-Continue fertilizing pepper and tomato plants weekly with water soluble fertilizer such as Fox Farm Grow Big or Big Bloom, or Happy Frog Tomato and Vegetable slow release organic fertilizer.
-Spray undersides of tomato leaves with seaweed to ward off those pesky spider mites.
-Remove lower leaves on tomatoes as they grow to prevent fungal spores from splashing up from the soil and infecting plants.
+Continue fertilizing pepper and tomato plants weekly with water soluble fertilizer Fox Farm Grow Big or Big Bloom, or Happy Frog Tomato and Vegetable slow release organic fertilizer.

 Continue regulating moisture on all crops, especially tomatoes.
-The black bottoms which form on ripening tomatoes can be caused by fluctuating soil moisture which causes calcium not to be transported to the blossom end of the fruit.
-This is called Blossom End Rot, and although it can also be caused by a Calcium deficiency, often watering habits are to blame.
-Soil-less mixes or hydroponically-grown tomatoes would be most susceptible to low calcium levels, while our Central Texas soils are generally high in calcium.
-Plants may even receive sufficient calcium from irrigation water.
+The black bottoms which form on ripening tomatoes can be caused by fluctuating soil moisture.
+This is called Blossom End Rot, and it can also be caused by a Calcium deficiency.
+With our calcareous soils in Central Texas, only soil-less mixes or hydroponically-grown tomatoes would be susceptible to low calcium levels, and they may even receive sufficient calcium from irrigation water.
 Soil testing for nutrient levels is recommended every 2-3 years.

 TREES AND SHRUBS:

-Prune any “once-blooming” shrubs, vines, or roses (Lady Banksia Rose, Spirea, Texas Mountain Laurel) soon after they finish blooming.
-The flower buds for next year will form in the coming months, and it is not recommended to prune during the summer months, as this will remove the flower buds for next year’s blooms.
+Prune any “once-blooming” shrubs, vines, or roses (Lady Banksia Rose,for example) soon after they finish blooming.
+The flower buds for next year will form in the coming months, and it is not recommended to prune during the summer months.

-Fertilize Azaleas and Camellias when their blooms fade away, using an acid-type fertilizer such as MicroLife Azalea or Happy Frog Acid Loving Plants fertilizer.
+Fertilize Azaleas and Camellias when their blooms fade away, using an acid-type fertilizer such as MicroLife Azalea or Hollytone fertilizer.

 All shrubs, trees and perennials may be fertilized this month.
 Organic Nitrogen is water-insoluble, and requires microorganisms to break it down to a usable form.
 It is not necessary to water-in organic Nitrogen.

-Fertilize lawns after you have mowed your lawn 2-3 times in the spring.
+Fertilize lawns after you have mowed it 2-3 times in the spring.
 Organic fertilizers are slow-release and do not contribute to disease problems the way the high-nitrogen commercial fertilizers do.
-Drought-stressed lawns should not be fertilized with a high–Nitrogen fertilizer, as their root systems would not be able to support the resulting growth spurt.
+Drought-stressed lawns should not be fertilized with a high –Nitrogen fertilizer, as their root systems would not be able to support the resulting growth spurt.

 Regular mowing creates dense turf.
 Keep the mower blades sharpened, and mow often enough to avoid removing more than one third of the leaf blade.